daamien/blog/_posts/2017-10-30-lets_build_better_graphic_tools_for_postgresql.md

 software for their own need and they're doing their best to build a nice interface.
 But we're in competition against some big companies (Oracle, Microsoft and others) and they investing a lot in this area.
-Instread of tyring to copycat compititing like `Oracle Cloud Control` or `PhpMyAdmin`, we need to innovate and improve the design our tools.
+Instread of tyring to copycat competiting like `Oracle Cloud Control` or `PhpMyAdmin`, we need to innovate and improve the design our tools.

 __What can we do about it ?__ If you're a PostgreSQL company, please hire UI/UX